briancain/CoolStoryCoBruh/README.md

 ## Ideas to Expand Gameplay

++ Additional and/or more complex snake-hand mini games
 + Objects to hide in, behind, or under
 + Additional super powers to immobilize patroling enemies
 + Cloaking super powers